Legana/AMP_prediction_in_genomes/01_data_comparison.md

 proteins, including AMPs in these species is among the most complete available, but even for these organisms it is highly likely that some known AMPs have not been identified.
-Our assumption here is that these proteomes are completely classified for AMP activity (ie every AMP correctly identified).
+Our assumption here is that these proteomes are completely classified for AMP activity (i.e. every AMP correctly identified).

 # AMP predictor data

-The training and test sets of nine AMP predictors (**Table 1.2**) were examined to assess the degree to which they varied between predictors, and how well they matched the proteomes of *Arabidopsis thaliana* and *Homo sapiens*.
+The training and test sets of nine AMP predictors (**Table 1.1**) were examined to assess the degree to which they varied between predictors, and how well they matched the proteomes of *Arabidopsis thaliana* and *Homo sapiens*.